wp-plugins/fs-revenue-mazimizer/readme.txt

 == Changelog ==

+= 1.0.1 =
+* Now ads can show on homepage too ( only on the first post )
+* Fixed the problem when ads were not displayed in some situations

 = 1.0 =
 * This is the first version of the plugin.
 Any suggestions and feedback is highly appreciated.